 An abnormal reaction when looking at the sky is another indicator of magnetoreceptive ability.
 My navigational ability is sharpened when looking directly at the early afternoon sky.
 It seems that my body is reacting to something it perceives in the skylight.
-It seems to act in conjunction with my north-south map ability, so it is likely a type of magnetoreception.
+It works in conjunction with my north-south map ability, so it is likely a type of magnetoreception.

 There are certain conditions that you need to follow when testing for this reaction.
 Time of day is important.
 Try taking a walk outside in the early afternoon around 1:30 p.m.
-The exact timing is dependent on your location and season, but this should be at least 6 hours after sunrise and 4 hours before sunset.
+The exact timing is dependent on your location and season, but this should be at least 6 hours after sunrise, and 4 hours before sunset.
 For fall and winter days when the day length is less than 10 hours, I typically have this reaction for about 15–30 minutes around 1 p.m.
 This test should only be done if you’ve slept in the same bed, at the same bed angle, for four or more consecutive nights.
 If you've flown in an airplane or been on a high-speed train, you need to wait 4 days before doing this experiment.
 If you’ve just been in a car, bus, train, or bike, you need to wait 15 minutes before doing this experiment.

-Walk around for about five minutes, periodically looking up at the sky (not the sun, but anywhere else in the sky).
-At the end of the five minutes, do you feel a more intense sensation looking at the sky instead of looking at the ground?
-If so, make note of what you feel.
+Walk around for a few minutes, periodically looking up at the sky (not the sun, but anywhere else in the sky).
+Do you feel a more intense sensation looking at the sky instead of looking at the ground?
+If so, make note of how you feel.
 If you feel depressed or sad, you’re probably in the Negative Zone, which means that you’re north of your magnetic home.
 If you feel manic or anxious, you’re probably in the Positive Zone, which means that you’re south of your magnetic home.
 If you feel happy, well, then congratulations: you’re in the Happy Zone!
 You're in your magnetic home.

 Are You Sensitive to the Daylight Saving Time Change?